Lesson 6 - Real GPU (the one-rental capstone)¶

 hami-isolation-validation.md- co-residency, virtualizednvidia-smi, allocation refusal, real-HW exhaustion, mechanism (Part B) - [x]

-benchmarks - all three validated with captured output.
-Part D - enforced Slurm GRES - is a
+GPU Operator, and real inference benchmarks - all four validated with captured output.
+Part E -

-planned optional add-on.
+enforced Slurm GRES - is a planned optional add-on.

 None of this covers NCCL/NVLink/MIG/GPUDirect-RDMA, multi-node scale, or sharing-performance